-Full Council meetings
+Full Council meetings •

-Committee meetings
+Committee meetings •

-Sub-committee meetings Steering Goups Working Groups - Notes may be taken instead of Minutes a If the draft minutes of a preceding meeting have been served on councillors with the agenda to attend the meeting at which they are due to be approved for accuracy, they shall be taken as read.
+Sub-committee meetings Steering Goups Working Groups - Notes may be taken instead of Minutes • a If the draft minutes of a preceding meeting have been served on councillors with the agenda to attend the meeting at which they are due to be approved for accuracy, they shall be taken as read.

 - b There shall be no discussion about the draft minutes of a preceding meeting except in relation to their accuracy.
-A motion to correct an inaccuracy in the draft minutes shall be moved in accordance with standing order 10(a)(i). - The accuracy of draft minutes, including any amendment(s) made to them, shall be confirmed by resolution and shall be signed by the chair of the meeting and stand as an accurate record of the meeting to which the minutes relate. - d If the chair of the meeting does not consider the minutes to be an accurate record of the meeting to which they relate, they shall sign the minutes and include a paragraph in the following terms or to the same effect:
+A motion to correct an inaccuracy in the draft minutes shall be moved in accordance with standing order 10(a)(i). - c The accuracy of draft minutes, including any amendment(s) made to them, shall be confirmed by resolution and shall be signed by the chair of the meeting and stand as an accurate record of the meeting to which the minutes relate. - d If the chair of the meeting does not consider the minutes to be an accurate record of the meeting to which they relate, they shall sign the minutes and include a paragraph in the following terms or to the same effect:

-"The chair of this meeting does not believe that the minutes of the meeting of the ( X ) held on [date] in respect of (X ) were a correct record but this view was not upheld by the meeting and the minutes are confirmed as an accurate record of the proceedings."
+"The chair of this meeting does not believe that the minutes of the meeting of the (X) held on [date] in respect of (X) were a correct record but this view was not upheld by the meeting and the minutes are confirmed as an accurate record of the proceedings."

-- e If the Council's gross annual income or expenditure (whichever is higher) does not exceed £25,000, it shall publish draft minutes on a website which is publicly accessible and free of charge not later than one month after the meeting has taken place. - f Subject to the publication of draft minutes in accordance with standing order 12(e) and standing order 20(a) and following a resolution which confirms the meeting for which approved minutes exist shall be destroyed.
+- e If the Council's gross annual income or expenditure (whichever is - higher) does not exceed £25,000, The Clerk shall publish draft minutes on a website which is publicly accessible and free of charge not later than one month after the meeting has taken place. - f Subject to the publication of draft minutes in accordance with standing order 12(e) and standing order 20(a) and following a resolution which confirms the accuracy of the minutes of a meeting, the draft minutes or recordings of the meeting for which approved minutes exist shall be destroyed.